 This is where Sergeant Azaria comes in.
 He did not just kill a wounded Palestinian – named, by the way, Abd al-Fatah al-Sharif.
 He mortally wounded the army.

 For some years now, a secret endeavor of the “national religious” has been going on to conquer the army from below.

 This sector was once a small and disdained group, since religious Jews by and large rejected Zionism altogether.
 According to their belief, God exiled the Jews because of their sins, and only God has the right to allow them back.
 By appropriating God’s task for themselves, Zionists were committing a grievous sin.

-The mass of religious Jews lived in Eastern Europe, and were destroyed in the Holocaust.
+The mass of religious Jews lived in Eastern Europe and was destroyed in the Holocaust.
 A number of them came to Palestine and are now a secluded, self-sufficient community in Israel, taking huge sums of money from the Zionist state and not saluting the Zionist flag.

 Their present leader, Naftali Bennett, a successful high-tech entrepreneur, is now a dominant member of the government, in constant competition and conflict with Binyamin Netanyahu.
 The party has its own education system.

 All this is exploding now.
 The Azaria affair is blowing the army apart.
-The high command, still mainly composed of old-timers, Ashkenazim and (comparative) moderates, put Azaria on trial.
+The high command, still mainly composed of old-timers, Ashkenazim, and (comparative) moderates, put Azaria on trial.
 Killing a wounded enemy is against army orders.
-Soldiers are allowed to shoot and kill only if they are in immediately danger to their lives.
+Soldiers are allowed to shoot and kill only if they are in immediate danger of their lives.